cnluzon/prophtools/README.rst

 as an API and pass your network configuration as a ``GraphDataSet`` object to a ProphNet prioritizer.

+If you use ProphTools, please cite our publication:

+Navarro, Carmen, Martínez, Víctor, Cano, Carlos, and Blanco, Armando.
+**ProphTools: General Prioritization Tools for Heterogeneous Biological Networks.**
+Bioinformatics (2016) - *Submitted*

-For more specific information about the propagation algorithms, please read our `publication <http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-15-S1-S5>`_:
+For more specific information about the propagation algorithms, please read our
+`publication <http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-15-S1-S5>`_:

-Martínez, Víctor, Carlos Cano, and Armando Blanco.
+Martínez, Víctor, Cano, Carlos, and Blanco, Armando.
 **ProphNet: A generic prioritization method through propagation of information.**
 BMC bioinformatics 15.1 (2014): 1.